 No. ME to WE and WE Charity are legally separate and independent entities, each governed by their own boards of directors.
 ME to WE is a partner of WE Charity, providing support by donating at least half its net profits to WE Charity.
 The other half is reinvested in the enterprise, offering socially conscious products and experiences that allow you to have an impact through your consumer purchases.
 ME to WE is an independent social enterprise with its own Board of Directors.

 Please find more information here.

 WE Charity is able to provide a tax receipt for any donation over $10 in the following countries: Canada, the United States and the United Kingdom.

 Chief Financial Officer

 How can I see the impact of my contributions?

 One of our core values is honoring every stakeholder and we adhere to that value by being fully transparent in all our operations.
 When you donate to our international projects, you will receive periodic updates on the impact of your support.
-In addition, our innovative “Track Your Impact” system lets you see the lives your donation is changing by giving you a unique code when you purchase WE products through ME to WE, or special WE campaign products offered by our partners.
-And you can visit TYI.org or WE.org/stories at any time to read uplifting stories of change from around the world.
+In addition, our innovative “Track Your Impact” system lets you see the lives your purchase is changing by giving you a unique code when you purchase ME to WE products or special WE campaign products offered by our partners.
+And you can visit our page at any time to read uplifting stories of change from around the world.

-Does WE accept donations of supplies like clothing, or school materials, for its international projects?
+Does WE Charity accept donations of supplies like clothing, or school materials, for its international projects?